Laurent Ciman

 Laurent Franco Ciman (born 5 August 1985) is a Belgian former professional footballer who played as a defender.
-He currently serves as an assistant coach for CF Montréal in Major League Soccer.

 Club career

 Charleroi

 Ciman began his career in the youth system of Charleroi and made his first team debut in 2004.
 His play with Charleroi attracted the interest of the top Belgian clubs.

 Club Brugge

 Ciman was transferred from Charleroi to Club Brugge in June 2008 and signed a three-year contract for the Belgian team, he was loaned to Kortrijk for the 2009–10 season.

 Standard Liège

 On 16 June 2010, he joined Standard Liège on a four-year contract.
 Upon joining Standard, Ciman established him as a starter and helped the club capture the 2010–11 Belgian Cup.
 He made 194 appearances for the club, scoring eight goals, before leaving the club in the winter of 2015.

 Montreal Impact

 Ciman signed a three-year deal with Major League Soccer club Montreal Impact on 22 January 2015.
 In his first season with the team, he was named MLS Defender of the Year.
 In July 2016, he was included in the roster for the 2016 MLS All-Star Game.